ecuellog/Fudo/README.md

 To launch dev environment:
 npm install
-npm start
+node api/server.js

 In other terminal:
 cd fudong/
 ng serve

-Browse to localhost:3000
+Browse to localhost:3001